“Blood test finds 50 types of cancer” – we’ve been down this path before

 The Guardian reported: “It correctly identified when cancer was present in 51.5% of cases, across all stages of the disease, and wrongly detected cancer in only 0.5% of cases.”
 But there was no analysis of what those numbers mean to patients.
 The 51.5% sensitivity of the test – its ability to find cancer when cancer was present – means that almost half of patients with cancer who would have the test would not have their cancer detected in this way.
 For patients with early cancers – the kind you hope to catch with an effective screening test – the sensitivity was much lower.
 The test had less than a 17% sensitivity rate for Stage 1 cancers, and a 40% sensitivity rate for Stage 2 cancers.
 The researchers, in the journal article in which the study results were published, tried to downplay the relevance of the sensitivity statistics.
 But the news coverage that i saw skirted the entire sensitivity issue.

-See also What not tramadol xr
+See also What is blood cholesterol

 There was also no truly independent perspective presented in the story.
 It read like a public relations message.
 It wasn’t difficult to find healthy skeptics even on social media.